owntone/owntone-server/INSTALL.md

  Player web UI       | `--disable-webinterface` | libwebsockets-dev Live web UI         | `--with-libwebsockets`   | libwebsockets-dev Pulseaudio          | `--with-pulseaudio`      | libpulse-dev

-Note that while forked-daapd will work with versions of libevent between 2.0.0 and 2.1.3, it is recommended to use 2.1.4+.
-Otherwise you may not have support for Shoutcast metadata and simultaneous streaming to multiple clients.

 Then run the following (adding configure arguments for optional features):